 Studies of NNSA’s approach show that having two geographically separated plutonium pit production facilities supports resilience from external threats and hazards, and provides NNSA with the flexibility and resilience to mitigate shutdowns, incidents, or other impacts to operations at a given site.

 Los Alamos National Laboratory’s PF-4 currently contains the sole U.S. pit production capability and will reach its 50-year design life before 2030.
 Although NNSA continues to invest in facility sustainment projects to extend the life of PF-4 and reduce public and operations safety risk, a single-site approach to pit production poses a significant risk as a shutdown or incident could disable this critical capability.
-Diversifying this work across Los Alamos National Laboratory and the Savannah River Site would provide both long-term resiliency as well as lower short-term risk for producing no fewer than 80 pits per year during 2030.
+Diversifying this work across Los Alamos National Laboratory and the Savannah River Site would provide both long-term resiliency as well as lower short-term risk for producing no fewer than 80 pits per year as close to 2030 as possible.

 Safety and security of NNSA’s plutonium inventory